mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/ci-gitops-helm-github-actions-google-registry.md

 ## Conclusion

 In this article, you were able to package and push an Helm chart in Google Artifact Registry with GitHub Actions using Workload Identity Federation.
-At the end, you saw how you can sync a private Helm chart with the `spec.helm.auth: gcpserviceaccount` setup on the `RootSync`.
-This demonstrates that Config Sync supports a key-less approach to connect to Google Artifact Registry.
+At the end, you saw how you can sync a private Helm chart with the `spec.helm.auth: gcpserviceaccount` setup on the `RootSync` using Workload Identity.
+This demonstrates that both GitHub Actions and Config Sync support an highly secured (key-less) approach to connect to Google Artifact Registry.

 ## Cleaning up